Saikarthik-Ramakrishnan/ca-fpga-engine/README.md

 ## The thesis

-A cellular automaton's update rule is embarrassingly parallel by
+A cellular automaton's update rule is parallel by
 construction: each cell's next state depends only on its own state and its eight neighbors.
 Running that on a CPU or GPU means visiting every cell sequentially (or in large-but-still-serial batches).
 Running it on an FPGA